OlfatSeid/Gradio/README.md

 Upload pre-recorded audio files.
 Text Output:
 Converts spoken words in the audio file into written text.
-Custom Styling:
-The interface is styled with a dark green background for enhanced aesthetics.

 ## Tools Used
 - [Python](https://www.python.org/): Core programming language for the application.
 - [Gradio](https://www.gradio.app/): For creating the interactive web interface.